tnakazato/priism/INSTALL.md

 $ python3.8 -m pip install .
 ```

 Use PRIISM module as following.
-You might specify the PATH for the PRIISM module, depending the your installation,
+You might specify the PATH for the PRIISM module, depending the your installation.
+Deoending the your environment (no priviledge for su/sudo), it might have to use ```--user``` option with ```pip``` command
 ```
 $ casa --nologger --nogui
 CASA> import sys